tbenthompson/cppimport/README.md

 ```
 The `pyexport` function specifies which functions (or classes) are available from python [1].

-Save this code as somecode.cpp.
-Now, open a python interpreter and run these lines:
+Save this code as `somecode.cpp`.

+Open a python interpreter and run these lines:
 ```
 >>> import cppimport
 >>> import somecode #This will pause for a moment to compile the module [2]